Heyysri/DevSecOps-CI-CD-Pipeline-Aws-Eks/README.md

 # ✨ Features

 - Automated CI/CD pipeline triggered on every push to **main**
-- Static code analysis with SonarQube quality gate enforcement
+- Static code analysis with SonarQube
+- SonarQube Quality Gate integrated into the Jenkins pipeline
-- Container vulnerability scanning with Trivy (filesystem + image)
+- Trivy filesystem and Docker image vulnerability scanning
-- Docker image auto-tagged with Jenkins build number
+- Docker image automatically tagged with the Jenkins build number
+- Docker image pushed to Docker Hub
-- GitOps-based deployment — Argo CD auto-syncs on manifest update
+- GitOps-based deployment using Argo CD
-- Zero-downtime deployments on AWS EKS
+- Kubernetes deployment on Amazon EKS with two replicas
-- Kubernetes LoadBalancer service for public app access
+- Kubernetes LoadBalancer service for public application access
+- Automated Kubernetes manifest update with the new Docker image tag

 ---